 The Prudential Code for Capital Finance in Local Authorities governs the level of capital expenditure taking into account affordability, sustainability, the management of assets and the achievement of strategic objectives.
 It is the duty of the Board to determine and keep under review the maximum amount that it can afford to allocate to capital expenditure together with the associated revenue implications.
-In 2023/24, the Board invested £7k on assets including mobile phones and monitor arms which meet the definition of capital expenditure.
+In 2024/25, the Board invested £12k on assets including laptops and lasers which meet the definition of capital expenditure.
 The costs of this investment were met by Capital Funded from Current Revenue contributions (CFCR), i.e. from revenue budgets.
 The new assets are reflected in the Board's Balance sheet as an addition under Property, Plant and Equipment.